-Credit.com uses encryption to secure selected NPPI such as Social Security numbers, drivers license numbers, and credit card data.
+Credit.com uses encryption to secure selected NPPI such as Social Security number and payment card data.
 Encryption is a way to scramble data to make it unreadable to anyone other than the intended recipient.
-If it is intercepted by a third-party while traveling over a network it cannot be read.
+If it is intercepted by a third party while traveling over a network, it cannot be read.
 Only the persons sending and receiving the encrypted data have a key to unscramble the data and make it readable.
-Encryption provides privacy for email, discussion group postings, and other communications as they move over networks.
 Credit.com uses industry standard SSL, AES and RSA encryption.

 A SSL Certificate binds an entity to a pair of electronic keys that can be used to encrypt and sign digital information.
 A SSL Certificate makes it possible for you to verify that we have the right to use a given key, helping to prevent others from using phony keys to impersonate us.
 For more information about our certificate, click on the VeriSign® logo.

 We use third parties to verify the integrity of selected NPPI you provide so we can confirm your identity.

 |FACTS||WHAT DOES Credit.com

 |Why?||Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.|